matboivin/test-lol/doc/process.md

 Image source: [k8s-diagrams](https://github.com/cloudogu/k8s-diagrams)

 **TL;DR** MetalLB is a bare metal load balancer.
 Its role is to distribute the requests between services of our cluster, depending on the ability of these services to fulfill requests.
 It ensures no service becomes overworked, reduces incidents and minimizes response time.

-> The controller helps in the IP address assignment, whereas the speaker advertises layer -2 address.